 Intrigued by blog posts from Awesome Lies and Zhu Bajiee, I’m working with this idea that Warhammer has a meta-timeline that shifts focus from King Arthur and Slaine fighting orcs at Castle Greyskull, to Slann fighting vikings in the Mysterious Cities of Gold to the Holy Roman Empire Vs Cthulhu and eventually Cthulhu wins and the angel lightning space marines fight back.
 Reminds me a little of Erik Mona reconstituting whisps of D&D pre-history to inform the Age of Worms campaign.
 I love it.

 In and around my train journey I read chunks of two books.
-A Year in the Country is the kind of psychogeographic, recombinative pop-culture study that always fires my imagination, even if some of the subject matter trays far from my usual interests (I’m really not into horror movies for instance).
+A Year in the Country is the kind of psychogeographic, recombinative pop-culture study that always fires my imagination, even if some of the subject matter strays far from my usual interests (I’m really not into horror movies for instance).
 It strikes me that Vapourwave is American hauntology, all youthful and bright and seemingly surface and knowable.